 Take a Self-Guided Safari

-South Africa allows visitors to drive themselves through Kruger National Park for instance, and a company called Safari Drive will actually book the entire experience for you – complete with vehicles, tents, and other gear – for those visiting a wide variety of countries across Africa.
+South Africa allows visitors to drive themselves through Kruger National Park for instance, although they are restricted to sticking to paved roads without a trained guide.
+Alternatively, there is a company called Safari Drive that will actually book the entire self-driving safari experience for you.
+Those bookings come complete with vehicles, tents, and other gear and are available for those visiting a wide variety of countries across Africa.